 On farm laws, BJP to organise 700 pressers across India

-New Delhi, Dec 11: Press conferences and 'chaupals' will be organised in all districts in the country by the BJP on the new farm bills starting Friday.
+New Delhi, Dec 11: Press conferences and 'chaupals' will be organised in all districts in the country by the BJP on the new farm bills starting on Friday.
 700 pressers and an equal number of chaupals will be organised in the coming days.

 This comes in the wake of the talks hitting a deadlock between the farmers and the Centre.
 Farmers from various states have been camping at Delhi' Singhu, Tikri, Ghazipur and Chilla border points for nearly two weeks now.
 They have been demanding a repeal of the farm laws enacted in September.